-This Article is intended to define the normal hours of work and shall not be construed as a guarantee of hours of work per day or per week, or of days of work, or of the use of all listed work per week, schedules by the Department.
+This Article is intended to define the normal hours of work and shall not be construed as a guarantee of hours or days of work, or of the use of all listed work schedules by the Department.
 Further, this Article reflects the County's election of a 14-day work period pursuant to 29 U.S.C. § 207(k), as all Juvenile Hall Counselors and Probation Officers are law enforcement officers performing law enforcement duties.
 This election is intended to provide additional scheduling flexibility for both parties.

--47.2 Work Schedules
+39.2 Work Schedules